Jermaine S. McDougald

 Liliana Cuesta Medina

-Dr. Liliana Cuesta Medina is a teacher trainer, lecturer, researcher in the Master’s programs for in-service English teachers at the Department of Foreign Languages & Cultures, Universidad de La Sabana, Chía, Colombia.
-Additionally, she is the academic coordinator of the Master in Language Teaching-Autonomous Learning Environments.
-She holds a B.A. in English and Spanish from Universidad Pedagógica Nacional and a Specialization in Applied Linguistics to the Teaching of English from Universidad La Gran Colombia, Bogotá, Colombia.
-Liliana also studied American Literature in Lynchburg College and in Central Virginia Community College (VA, USA).
-She holds a PhD in English Philology from Universidad Nacional de Educación a Distancia (UNED).
-She has been involved in local and international teacher development programs.
-Her research interests are CALL, teacher training and learners’ self-regulation in blended/virtual learning environments, areas in which she has published various articles and delivered academic presentations.
+Liliana Cuesta Medina is an Associate Professor at the Department of Foreign Languages & Cultures, Universidad de La Sabana (Chía, Colombia) in the Master in Language Teaching –programs.
+She holds a Ph.D. in English Philology from the Universidad Nacional de Educación a Distancia (UNED-Madrid, Spain), a B.A. in English and Spanish from the Universidad Pedagógica Nacional (Bogotá, Colombia), and a Specialization in Applied Linguistics to the Teaching of English from the Universidad La Gran Colombia (Bogotá, Colombia).
+She has been involved in national and international teacher development programs, mainly in EFL, e-learning, and e-tutoring.
+Her research areas include CALL, CLIL, academic writing, teacher education, cyberbullying, and learners’ self-regulation in blended/virtual learning environments, on which topics she has published in a number of indexed journals and conference proceedings.

-Claudia Acero is currently working as a lecturer and researcher in the Department of Languages and Cultures at University de La Sabana in Chía, Colombia, South America where she teaches and tutors for the Master's programs in English Language Teaching–Autonomous Learning Environments- (in site) and Self-Directed Learning (online).
+Claudia Acero is currently working as a lecturer and researcher in the Department of Languages and Cultures at University de La Sabana in Chía, Colombia, South America where she teaches and tutors for the master’s programs in English Language Teaching–Autonomous Learning Environments- (in site) and Self-Directed Learning (online).
 Her experience in education includes teaching in all language levels from elementary school to graduate programs in private and public institutions, and also the design of language courses and subjects such as Didactics for English Language Teaching, Introduction to Phonetics, Setting Up and Optimizing Language Resource Centers I, Self-access Language Learning Materials, and Introduction to Research.
 She co-designed and administered a Teacher Development Course for Teachers of the Secretaría de Educación de Cundinamarca, Colombia called MEN TDP.
-Her work experience includes the direction of the Universidad de La Sabana language program and its language resource center –Studium-, and her current academic coordination of the online graduate program.
-She has also acted as the research director and counselor of several graduate students´ theses and research projects.
-Her research interests relate to educational management, technology in language learning, development of autonomy, online learning environments and teacher reflection.
+Her work experience includes the direction of the Universidad de La Sabana language program and its language resource center –Studium-, and academic coordination of the online graduate program.
+She has also acted as the research director of several graduate students´ research projects.
+Her research interests relate to educational management, technology in language learning, development of autonomy, online learning environments, collaborative learning, teaching identities and teacher reflection.

 Claudia Patricia Alvarez A.